ijazai/ijazai.github.io/_pages/about.md

 <br>
 <h2>News&#128276;</h2>&#128276;

-&#128307; We submitted a paper to the ISCIT 2023 conference &#9203;
+We submitted a paper to the ISCIT 2023 conference &#9203;<br>
-&#128306; We submitted a paper to the KICS Summer 2023 conference &#9203;
+We submitted a paper to the KICS Summer 2023 conference &#9203;<br>
-&#11093; Our paper <i><a href="https://www.mdpi.com/1424-8220/23/8/4057" target="_blank" style="color:#64B2CB">'Comprehensive Analysis of Compressible Perceptual Encryption Methods—Compression and Encryption Perspectives'</a></i>  is now online.
+Our paper <i><a href="https://www.mdpi.com/1424-8220/23/8/4057" target="_blank" style="color:#64B2CB">'Comprehensive Analysis of Compressible Perceptual Encryption Methods—Compression and Encryption Perspectives'</a></i>  is now online.<br>
-&#9899; We submitted a paper to the KICS Summer 2023 conference &#9203;
+We submitted a paper to the KICS Summer 2023 conference &#9203;

 <b>Performance Analysis of Cloud-based Deep Learning Models on Images Recovered without Channel Correction in OFDM System</b><br>
 Ijaz Ahmad, Nazmul Islam and Seokjoo Shin <br>